Inflectra/spira-documentation/docs/About/roadmap.md

 ## What has been released
 Please take a look at our [release notes](release-notes-v7.md) to see a complete list of the changes (large and small) that we have recently delivered.

-## Q1 2024
-- Track changes to product membership and product role changes
-- Add a new program level capability board <span class="pill">SpiraPlan</span>
-- Streamline the first time user experience of the "My Page"
-- Roll out tag support to all relevant product artifacts

 ## Q2 2024
-- Enhance the Spira timecard to record the date and time of activities, and provide administrators access to historical time tracking entries
+- Open up our SpiraApp ecosystem to third parties, with an online "marketplace" for customers to browse and install SpiraApps, so users can benefit from richer and more diverse features.
 - Extend Spira’s powerful test set features even further, so users can add test cases from other products into a test set.
+- Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.
 - Provide audit tracking of changes made by administrators to product roles, product settings, and components.
-- Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.
-- Add a new Azure CoPilot SpiraApp
+- Enhance the Spira timecard to record the date and time of activities, and provide administrators access to historical time tracking entries

 ## Rest of 2024
 Update the user experience for navigating the application.